cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 It allows you to perform impact and root-cause analysis, delivers an audit-trail for auditability and compliance, and allows you to preview data.
-Tracker furnishes access to structured information that describes, explains, locates, and makes it easier to retrieve, use, and manage datasets.
+Tracker furnishes access to structured information that describes, explains, and locates data, making it easier to retrieve, use, and manage datasets.

 Tracker also allows users to update metadata for datasets and streams.
-Users can add, remove, and update tags or user properties directly in the UI.
-We also allow users to set a preferred dictionary of terms so that teams can use the same lexicon when updating metadata.
+Users can add, remove, and update tags and user properties directly in the UI.
+It allows users to set a preferred dictionary of terms so that teams can use the same lexicon when updating metadata.

 Tracker's UI shows a graphical visualization of the :ref:`lineage
 <metadata-lineage-lineage>` of an entity.
 A lineage shows |---| for a specified time range
 |---| all data access of the entity, and details of where that access originated from.

-Tracker captures activity metrics for datasets as well.
+Tracker also captures activity metrics for datasets.
+You can see the datasets that are being used the most and view usage metrics for each dataset.
+This allows teams to easily determine the appropriate dataset to use for an analysis.
+The Tracker Meter rates each dataset on a scale that shows how active a dataset is in the system.
 Users can see the datasets that are being used the most and view usage metrics for each dataset.
 This allows teams to easily find the right dataset to use for analysis.
 The Tracker Meter also rates each dataset on a scale to quickly show you how active a dataset is in the system.

 **Harvest, Index, Track, and Analyze Datasets**